pylava/pylava/docs/index.rst

     :end-before: .. _documentation:

 :copyright: 2013 by Kirill Klenov.
-:license: BSD, see LICENSE for more details.
+:license: MIT, see LICENSE.rst for more details.

 .. contents::